 These Word and Spirit guides are designed as weekly guides and not daily guides.
 They can be used daily, of course.
 However, the theme lasts for the whole week.
 Too often we use daily devotional guides that change themes daily.
 We rush through the Scripture, through the practice, through the theme, and end up consuming our devotional life instead of intentionally practicing communion with God.
 The weekly guide gives us the latitude to sit with one passage and theme for a whole week, so that the Word and Spirit might work through our whole selves, like the yeast from the gospel parable of Jesus.
 In this way, we are more thoroughly transformed than when we rush into and out of scattered daily devotions.
 This also allows us to space out what can be very meaningful spiritual practices.
 For instance, Tuesday might be your day for meditation; Wednesday might be your day for reflecting on the image included with the Word; Thursday might be your day for extended prayer centered on the Scripture; and so on.
 This also prepares us to come to Sunday morning worship with a deeper yearning for and understanding of the Scripture.
 Thus, we learn to abide in God through the Word and Spirit, rather than simply utilizing Scripture and spiritual practices to check off another day of devotion.
 However, we are encouraged to continue with daily Scripture reading above and beyond the Word and Spirit Guide, and so a daily schedule of Scripture readings is included in the Word section of each guide.

 Each new weekly Word and Spirit Guide will be uploaded on Tuesday and will cover Tuesday through the following Monday.
 Monday is considered a sabbath day for the purpose of the Word and Spirit Guides, a day to rest from worship preparation after coming together on Sunday morning.
-Our new week, then, will begin on Tuesdays with a new Word and Spirit Guide and with our 8:30 am communion and prayer service at Byromville UMC.
 Of course, though, even in our times of sabbath God is willing and desiring to commune with us in grace and joy.
 Thus, there will still be a Monday Scripture reading and we are always encouraged to continue praying on Monday.
 On Mondays the audio sermon from Sunday will be uploaded and listed as the “Pastoral Response” to the previous week’s Word and Spirit Guide.